-You should receive a Form 1099-OID showing OID for the part of 1998 you held the bond.
+You should receive a Form 1099-OID showing OID for the part of 1999 you held the bond.
 However, if you paid an acquisition premium, you may need to refigure the OID to report on your tax return.
-See Figuring OID and Acquisition premium, later.
+See Figuring OID using the constant yield method and Acquisition premium, later.